izzypt/CPP/README.md

 - When implementing operator overloading to provide a more intuitive syntax.

 It's worth noting that references can also be used in certain cases where pointers are used, but references offer a safer and more convenient alternative when there is no need for the flexibility provided by pointers.

+<a id="valueorreference"></a>
+# Passing by value or reference

+Passing data between functions or objects in C++ can be done either by value or by reference.

+1. Passing by Value:
+   - When passing data by value, a copy of the data is made and passed to the function or object.
+Any modifications made to the copied data within the function or object do not affect the original data in the calling context.

+      Example:

+      ```cpp
+      void increment(int value) {
+          value++;  // Increment the copied value
+      }

+      int main() {
+          int num = 5;
+          increment(num);
+          // The value of 'num' remains unchanged (still 5)
+          return 0;
+      }
+      ```

+      In the example above, the function `increment` takes an integer parameter `value` by value.
+Any changes made to `value` inside the function do not affect the original `num` variable in `main()`.
+This method is useful when you want to work with a local copy of the data without modifying the original value.

+3. Passing by Reference:
+   - When passing data by reference, instead of making a copy, a reference or pointer to the original data is passed.
+This allows the function or object to directly access and modify the original data.

+      Example:

+      ```cpp
+      void increment(int& value) {
+          value++;  // Increment the original value
+      }

+      int main() {
+          int num = 5;
+          increment(num);
+          // The value of 'num' is modified to 6
+          return 0;
+      }
+      ```

+      In this example, the function `increment` takes an integer reference `value`.
+Any modifications made to `value` inside the function directly affect the original `num` variable in `main()`.
+This method is useful when you want to modify the original data or avoid making unnecessary copies of large objects.

+Implications:

+- Passing by value: Creating a copy of the data can have performance implications, especially for large objects or when called frequently.
+However, it ensures data immutability and avoids unintended side effects on the original data.
+- Passing by reference: It allows direct modification of the original data and can be more efficient for large objects.
+However, it requires caution since modifications made inside the function affect the original data, potentially leading to unexpected behavior.

+In general, passing by value is suitable for small, immutable data types, while passing by reference is more efficient for larger objects that need modification.
+The choice between the two methods depends on the specific requirements of the program and the desired behavior when interacting with data.

 This video also explains more about it : https://www.youtube.com/watch?v=wro8Bb6JnwU&ab_channel=LowLevelLearning